Mental Health Association of Maryland

 Pena-Melnyk

-In the Senate - First Reading Finance (2/28) SupportHB0869_MHAMD_FAV.pdf (2-18)
+In the House - Passed Enrolled (4/3) SupportHB0869_MHAMD_FAV.pdf (2-18)

-HB 962 (SB 696) Public Health - Pediatric Hospital Overstay Patients
+HB 962 (SB 696) Public Health - Pediatric Hospital Overstay Patients and Workgroup on Children in Unlicensed Settings and Pediatric Overstays

 Pena-Melnyk